quincey001/AI_TEAM_PROJECT/README.md

 To use this agent, go to SudokuCNNSolver folder.
 We have already included the pretrained model `best_weights.hdf5` which can be used to solve the different categories of sudoku puzzles.

-## To install the required dependencies, execute the following command -
+### To install the required dependencies, execute the following command:

 ```bash
 pip install -r requirements.txt